PostHog/posthog.com/contents/blog/clickhouse-vs-bigquery.md

 ![Shared Nothing Architecture.png](../images/blog/clickhouse-vs-bigquery/shared-nothing-architecture.png)

 Accordingly, ClickHouse can scale in all three dimensions (storage, memory, and compute) by simply upgrading the machine.
-However, scaling is still tedious — new storage and compute cannot be added on a whim to the same instance; instead, a new instance needs to be provisioned and data needs to be migrated from one to another.
+However, scaling isn't as straightforward compared to BigQuery — compute cannot be added on a whim to the same instance, though you can add additional disks to an instance to scale capacity.

 ![Clickhouse_ 3 Dimensions.png](../images/blog/clickhouse-vs-bigquery/clickhouse-3-dimensions.png)